Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ![Regex for customer-code](../../Assets/Screenshots/POS/Management/GlobalSettings/RegexForCustomCode.png "[Regex for customer-code]")

-The *Regex for customer-code* settings allows you to define a regular expression for the customer code, with which the system is able to clearly distinguish a customer number from an offer number.
+Define a regular expression for the customer code, with which the system is able to clearly distinguish a customer number from an offer number.
 This is necessary, if you use a barcode scanner to scan both customer and offer data.

 - [Save]
     Click this button to save any changes.